Does Apple really protect you from advertising surveillance?

 In the current state of the investigation, the Authority considered that Apple's decision to set up a consent collection system complementary to that put in place by other online advertising players did not appear to be an abusive practice.

-The instruction nevertheless continues:
+The investigation nevertheless continues:

 Another complaint, this time before the CNIL by the France Digitale association.
 The attack is more subtle, Apple activates personalized advertisements on its own applications by default: